 The Management Committee is the main forum with executive management responsibilities subordinated to the Board of Administration.
-The Executive Directors (Managers) of the Bank - the General Manager and the two Deputy General Managers - ensure the daily management of the Bank.

-The General Manager and the Deputy General Managers are the members of the Management Committee having attributions and responsibilities as defined by the Articles of Association of the Bank, the Companies Law, the Regulations of the Management Committee, approved by the Board of Administration, as well as any other bank's internal regulations or legal provisions in force.
+The Executive Directors of the Bank Chief Executive Officer, the First Deputy Chief Executive Officer, Deputy Chief Executive Officer and Chief Risk Officer ensure the day-to-day management of the Bank.
+They are members of the Management Committee with attributions and responsibilities as defined by Bank's Constitutive Deeds, Companies Law and regulation of the Management Committee as approved by the Board of Administration and any other internal regulations or legal provisions in force.

-The Management Committee has the authority to decide on the following, but not limited to them:
+The Management Committee has the authority to decide about the following issues, but not being limited to these:

 - Approval of the internal norms and procedures of the Bank within its approval competence.
-Also, Management Committee pre-approves all the internal norms and procedures under the competence of the Board of Directors approval; - Evaluation and approval / rejection of Credit Applications that fall under the local approval limits (Management Committee) or of the superior approval authorities in accordance with the bank's procedures; - Members of the Committee are responsible to the Board of Administrators and the Shareholders for the operations carried out, in their capacity as Executive Directors.
-If they delegate part of their responsibilities, they remain accountable to the Board of Directors and the shareholders, together with the employees to whom these responsibilities have been delegated; - Besides the daily attributions, the Executive Directors (the General Director and the 2 Deputy General Directors) may have other attributions and responsibilities established by decisions of the Board of Administration; - Appoint the Directors of Departments, Directors and Deputy Directors of the territorial units; - Approves the signature rights of the bank's employees; - At least once a year they have the task to review and if necessary will send for approval to the Board of Administrators, the proposals to modify the Organizational Structure, the present regulation, as well as the internal regulations of the bank; - Analyses the reports issued by the Internal Audit, Risk Management departments and the Compliance & Money Laundering Prevention Department, adopting the measures considered necessary;
+Also, Management Committee pre-approves all the internal norms and procedures under the competence of the Board of Directors approval; - Evaluation and approval / rejection of Credit Applications that fall under the local approval limits (Management Committee) or of the superior approval authorities in accordance with the bank's procedures; - The members of the Committee are responsible to the Board of Administrators and the Shareholders for the operations carried out, in their capacity as Executive Directors.
+If they delegate part of their responsibilities, they remain accountable to the Board of Directors and the shareholders, together with the employees to whom these responsibilities have been delegated; - Besides the daily attributions, the Executive Directors (the CEO the First Deputy CEO, Deputy CEO and Chief Risk Officer) may have other attributions and responsibilities established by decisions of the Board of Administration; - Appoint the Directors of Departments, Directors and Deputy Directors of the territorial units; - Approves the signature rights of the bank's employees; - At least once a year they have the task to review and if necessary will send for approval to the Board of Administrators, the proposals to modify the Organizational Structure, the present regulation, as well as the internal regulations of the bank; - Analyses the reports issued by the Internal Audit, Risk Management departments and the Compliance & Money Laundering Prevention Department, adopting the measures considered necessary;